tablelandnetwork/docs/docs/smart-contracts/solidity-to-sql-types.md

 ---
-title: Solidity to SQL Types
+title: Solidity to SQL types
 description: Review the best practices for Solidity types and SQL compatibility.
 keywords:
   - create table